 Before I set out on a week-long work trip to Las Vegas earlier this year, I placed an order for the Manfrotto BeFree Aluminum in black.
-Paired with my Panasonic LX100 compact mirrorless camera, I put it to use in multiple scenarios.
+Paired with my Panasonic LUMIX LX100 compact mirrorless camera, I put it to use in multiple scenarios.
 I used it in Red Rock Canyon, the convention room for team photos, and back home for the occasional portrait or waterfall picture.
 After these few months of use, I must say I’m glad I bought it.
 Note that the camera I’m using weighs less than a pound, so it’s not exactly near the 8.82 lb weight limit of the BeFree.

 Tripod Technical Specifications

 - Closed Height: 15.7 inches (40 cm)